Recovery And Investigation Underway In Deadly Aircraft Collision Over DC

 The collision between an American Airlines passenger jet and an Army helicopter at Ronald Reagan Washington National Airport near Washington, D.C, late Wednesday killed 67 people, including more than a dozen figure skaters.
 More than 40 bodies have been recovered.

-Air crash investigations can take months, and federal investigators told reporters Thursday they would not speculate on the cause.
+Air crash investigations can take months — or longer.
+Investigators have declined to publicly speculate on the cause of the collision.

 Here’s the latest: